 Certificate Available: Yes

 The Royal Observatory at Greenwich was founded by Charles II in 1675 and is one of the most important historic scientific sites in the world.
-Today the Observatory is a museum and science centre offering inspiring, curriculum linked experiences delivered by real astronomers based around real cutting edge science.
+Today the Observatory is a museum and science center offering inspiring, curriculum-linked experiences delivered by real astronomers based around real cutting edge science.

 About This Course